Mya-Tinsay/Mya-Tinsay.github.io/docs/projects/personal-engineering/website.md

 - Set up a GitHub Pages repository with the [Just the Docs](https://just-the-docs.github.io/just-the-docs/) Jekyll theme
 - Customized `_config.yml` for navigation and styling
 - Wrote Markdown files for project documentation and blog-style updates
-- Used permalinks to structure URLs clearly and consistently
 - Iteratively tested the site using `jekyll serve` locally before pushing updates

 ---